The Language

 The Author

 I’m Michael, a software engineer with 30+ years in IT.
-I built my first Pascal compiler as a student in the early 1990s, based on ETH Zürich’s PascalS.
-Three decades later, I came back to compiler construction — and built Mica.
+I built my first compiler as a student in the early 1990s, from ETH Zürich teaching materials.
+Three decades later I came back to compiler construction — and built Mica, with AI as a co-development partner whose every line I review.
+The honest version of that story is in The Mica Story.

 Get Started